 David J. Ennis is a fourth-generation realtor.
 The Long Branch native was one of the first to use a business-like approach to conservation.
 By innovatively combining traditional real estate techniques, public funding initiatives, and tax benefits, he created transactions that could be duplicated by others, successfully protecting more than 80,000 acres in New Jersey alone.

 He received a BS in Business from Monmouth University.
 Mr. Ennis was instrumental in devising the Comprehensive Pinelands Management Plan that created the 1.5 million acre Pinelands National Reserve and helped create New Jersey's Farmland Preservation Program.
 In addition, he was an original trustee of the Delaware River Greenway Partnership, a group that was successful in obtaining Federal designations that included the Delaware River as a Wild and Scenic River from the Delaware Water Gap to Burlington, NJ/Bristol, PA.

-Dr. Souza has studied and managed more than 300 ponds, lakes, and reservoirs throughout the northeast and mid-Atlantic region.
-His lake restoration experience includes dredging, aeration, weed and algae control, biomanipulation, and nutrient inactivation using alum.
-Dr. Souza is also proficient in the modeling of non-point source pollutant loading, and the design and implementation of stormwater quality best management practices.
+Dr. Souza has studied and managed over 300 ponds, lakes, and reservoirs throughout the northeast and mid-Atlantic region.
+His lake restoration experience includes dredging, aeration, weed and algae control, biomanipulation and nutrient inactivation using alum.
+Dr. Souza is also proficient in the modeling of non-point source pollutant loading and the design and implementation of stormwater quality best management practices.
 Dr. Souza is an instructor with Rutgers University Office of Continuing Professional Education.
 Dr. Souza serves as an alternate on the NJ Lakes Task Force.